MultiSafepay/docs/content/integration/checkouts/payment-pages/activating-multisafepay-payment-pages.md

     - /tools/payment-pages/visa-shows-address
 ---

-MultiSafepay payment pages (URL: `payv2.multisafepay.com`):
+MultiSafepay payment pages are hosted by us  (URL: payv2.multisafepay.com) and are the easiest way to connect to payment methods.

+Payment pages:

-- Are easy to integrate, completely secure, and fully mobile responsive
+- Are completely secure, and fully mobile responsive
 - Support all payment methods
 - Can be styled to fit the look and feel of your website

+If you specify a payment method gateway, the page is tailored for that payment method.
+For example, for Visa, the page includes fields for the customer to enter their credit card details.

+If you don't specify a gateway, all payment methods enabled in your MultiSafepay account appear on the payment page.

+## Activating payment pages

 To activate payment pages, follow these steps: